Seventy-five percent of employees rate collaboration as very important to their own success as well as the success of the wider business.

 A team is a group of people, conversations and files, found in one place.

 Upon clicking on the ‘Teams’ button, you will be able to view all of the teams or channels that you are a part of.
-They are likely to be split between department, projects, product launches or social elements such as company events.
+They are likely to be split between your firm’s departments, projects, product launches or social elements such as company events.

 The order that they appear in can be changed by dragging and dropping.
 Users can search for a specific team and join with a code, or they can create a new team.